 Mendez v.
 Westminster

-Meendez v.
-Westminster was a 1946 federal court case that challenged racial segregation in California schools.
-The court decided that segregation of Mexican and Mexican American students into separate "Mexican schools" was unconstitutional.
+Mendez v.
+Westminster was a 1946 federal court case that challenged racial segregation in Orange County, California schools.

 Delgado v.
 Bastrop ISD